ASNA/SunFarm/docs/merging-two-screens.md

 Let’s now focus in the Front-End.

-Open the `CustomerAppSite/Areas/CustomerAppViews/Pages/CUSTDSPF.cshtml` markup file and locate `DdsRecord For=“CUSTREC”` tagHelper.
+Open the `CustomerAppSite/Areas/CustomerAppViews/Pages/CUSTDSPF.cshtml` markup file and locate `DdsRecord For=“CUSTREC”` TagHelper.

 So far, we have used *Rows* 2 thru 10.
 We have room in *Rows* 12 thru 20.